W-Thurston/W-Thurston.github.io/_posts/2025-02-26-How_to_Teach_a_Machine_Without_Losing_Your_Mind.md

 3. ...
 Coming Soon!

-Grab your favorite warm beverage, turn on your study tunes, and, most importantly, don’t worry – we’ll make machines learn, together.
+So grab your favorite warm beverage, turn on your study tunes, and, most importantly, don’t worry – we’ll make machines learn, together.